markuslerner/travelscope/README.md

 $ unzip travelscope.zip
 ```

-Then, rename to your project name and change into the directory:
+Optionally rename to your project name and change into the directory:

 ```bash
 $ mv travelscope <my-project-name>